-Financial Instruments - We have obtained letters of credit, performance bonds and insurance policies and have established trust funds and issued financial guarantees to support taxexempt bonds, contracts, performance of landfill final capping, closure and post-closure requirements, environmental remediation, and other obligations.
-Letters of credit generally are supported by our revolving credit facilities and other credit facilities established for that purpose.
-We obtain surety bonds and insurance policies from an entity in which we have a noncontrolling financial interest.
+Financial Instruments - We have obtained letters of credit, performance bonds and insurance policies and have established trust funds and issued financial guarantees to support tax-exempt bonds, contracts, performance of landfill final capping, closure and post-closure requirements, environmental remediation, and other obligations.
+Letters of credit generally are supported by our revolving credit facilities established for that purpose.
+We obtain surety bonds and insurance form entity in which we have a noncontrolling financial interest.
 We also obtain insurance from a wholly-owned insurance company, the sole business of which is to issue policies for us.
 In those instances where our use of financial assurance from entities we own or have financial interests in is not allowed, we have available alternative financial assurance mechanisms.